qunitjs/qunit/addons/interface/README.md

 Motivation:

-As a front end developer you are at the mercy of server-side devs providing and most importantly NOT subsequently altering the structure of your objects.
+As a front end developer you are at the mercy of server-side devs providing, and most importantly NOT subsequently altering, the structure of your data objects.
 Getting told that your work doesn't work because someone changed a name of a property at the server or even database level is never fun.
 **Interface** comes to the rescue!